dineshkummarc/rlayte.github.com/experiments/tdd-presentation/index.md

 ## Why is this a good approach

+Hopefully I'll be able to explain some of the more advanced ideas as I go through this section.

 ### Testing is not the objective
 + Tests are a side benefit
 + TDD is a process for designing applications